garykac/woven/docs/spell-list.md

 Category: Attack Charge

-When cast: A mage at one of your TENDRILs must remove 2 of their CHARGEs (their choice).
+When cast: A mage at one of your TENDRILs must remove 2 of their CHARGEs.

 ### Snapback
 ```